Updated: Oct. 4, 2024

 Volunteer to Represent WSBA on a Committee or Organization

-• Washington Civil Legal Aid Oversight Committee — deadline is June 28, 2024
+• Washington Civil Legal Aid Oversight Committee — deadline is extended to Nov.
+1, 2024

 Washington Civil Legal Aid Oversight Committee